Abhay5855/Mission-frontend/README.md

 - What if the font is not loading - how can you optimize it.
 - Fallback image and fallback font how to use them to optimize and improve performance.

+## System Design
+- video call feature, how to check network connection, which protocol to use, multiple joinee, backend connection, as I had done this feature using  aws chime sdk, so this was asked to me if not aws chime how will you implement it with performance optimisation.
+- TCP.
+- RTMP
+- Video optimization techniques.